pokt-network/docs/v1/peer-to-peer.md

 The peers on the left and right branches then build their own subsections of the tree using the above, and the process continues.
 This third branch is there to add redundancy.
 When the node begins gossiping down the tree, it will, eventually, reach the point where it has to send itself the message.
 Once it has reached this point, the node is able to send it to not just the left and right as expected but also every other node in the originally sorted list.

-Since networks are venerable to nodes dropping out at any point, if one of the branches does not acknowledge that it received the message, the node that tried to communicate with them will then readjust and send the message to the children that would have received the message from the unresponsive parent.
+Since networks are vulnerable to nodes dropping out at any point, if one of the branches does not acknowledge that it received the message, the node that tried to communicate with them will then readjust and send the message to the children that would have received the message from the unresponsive parent.

 ![A successful transmission to the left and right nodes.](../.gitbook/assets/good\_node\_delivery.png)